-- a. extensions of the period of temporary use may be permitted by subsequent by-laws but should generally not continue for more than a total of ten years for a temporary use of a garden suite and three years in all other cases as per the Planning Act; - b. no new buildings or expansion of buildings, except for temporary or movable structures, will be permitted; - the temporary use permitted must be compatible with adjacent land uses, or measures to mitigate any adverse impacts must be applied; - d. no adverse impacts on traffic or transportation facilities in the area may result, and sufficient parking must be provided on-site; - e. no adverse impact on community infrastructure;
+- extensions of the period of temporary use may be permitted by subsequent by-laws but should generally not continue for more than a total of ten years for a temporary use of a garden suite and three years in all other cases as per the Planning Act; - no new buildings or expansion of buildings, except for temporary or movable structures, will be permitted; - c. the temporary use permitted must be compatible with adjacent land uses, or measures to mitigate any adverse impacts must be applied; - d. no adverse impacts on traffic or transportation facilities in the area may result, and sufficient parking must be provided on-site; - e. no adverse impact on community infrastructure; - f. no adverse impacts on the assessment base;